Optimistic, Signature-Free Reliable Broadcast and Its Applications: Extension: Optimistic Asynchronous Verifiable Information Dispersal

-\begin{theorem} The protocol in~\Cref{fig:opt_avid} is an AVID protocol with an optimistic good-case latency of $2$ steps, a good-case latency of $3$ steps and a bad-case latency of $4$ steps. \end{theorem} \begin{proof} \paragraph{Termination and good-case latency.} When the client is honest, it sends valid and consistent code word $s_j$ to each party $\node{j}$ for all $j \in [n]$.
-Consequently, each party $\node{i}$ will send $\Echo, s_i, w_i, h$ to all parties, ensuring all honest parties will receives at least $\ceil{\frac{n+f+1}{2}}$ valid $\Echo$ messages corresponding to $h$.
-This triggers them to send $\Ready$ for $h$, leading to each honest party $\node{i}$ receiving at least $2f+1$ $\Ready$ for $h$, decoding $m$ and outputting $(s_i, w_i, h)$ and terminating.
-This process results in a good-case latency $3$ steps.
+\begin{theorem} The protocol in~\Cref{fig:opt_avid} is an AVID protocol with an optimistic good-case latency of $2$ steps, a good-case latency of $3$ steps and a bad-case latency of $4$ steps. \end{theorem} \begin{proof} \mypara{Termination and good-case latency.} When the client is honest, it sends valid and consistent codewords $s_j$ to every party $\node{j}$, for all $j \in [n]$.
+Consequently, each honest party $\node{i}$ sends $\sig{\Echo, s_i, w_i, h}$ to all parties, ensuring that every honest party eventually receives at least $\ceil{\frac{n+f+1}{2}}$ valid $\sig{\Echo}$ messages corresponding to $h$.